 Everyone seems to agree we can build a telescope somewhere, and everyone also seems to agree that we should be culturally respectful as much as practicable.
 The argument seems to boil down only to what the definition of “culturally respectful” is.

 At a five-acre footprint (that includes parking lots and land reinforcement, not simply educational venues) and 18 stories tall, that’s a huge building.
 18 stories is huge.
 That’s taller than most Waikiki hotels.
 The building will functionally be a protruding horn on the highest mountain that’s visible from all over the island.

 That seems obtrusive to me, and not quite culturally respectful.

-The hang up with the TMT at Mauna Kea is not one of values, but the weighing of those values.
+The hang-up with the TMT at Mauna Kea is not one of the values, but the weighing of those values.
 We recognize both as important and differ only in which is worth more: what the mountain can teach us about the sky, or maintaining the mountain as it is so generations in the future can experience it the same way, unadulterated.

 Before we cross the gates of no return.

 Tradition vs. Education.
 Rather than dwell on destructive traditions, let’s educate ourselves to not repeat mistakes of the past.
 Let’s not sacrifice our children’s access to a beautiful mountain, in exchange for scientists access to the answers to questions an ordinary person has never asked.
 Before we build the TMT let’s take a deep breath and not cut off our piko to spite our hearts.